 Antonio and Molly Manzanares carry on the tradition of raising sheep in the northern New Mexico Mountains.
 Their land in the Tierra Amarilla area was owned by Antonio's grandfather who raised sheep there and the couple reestablished the family tradition when they married.
-They started with a flock of 30 sheep and have, with the help of their children, grown it into one 1,000 sheep strong.
-They provide local communities with organic meat and pelts, yarns, wool, and high-quality blankets.
+They started with a flock of 30 sheep and, with the help of their children, have grown to be 1,000 sheep strong.
+They provide local communities with organic meat and pelts, yarns, wool and high-quality blankets.
 We at Los Poblanos are pleased to have their beautiful blankets and churro wool yarn available in our Farm Shop.
 Read more about them in this New York Times article.

 Photos courtesy of Shepherd's Lamb.